Sherouz/retro-terminal-guess/docs/OVERVIEW.md

 ## 5. Operator Network 🌐

 The game thrives on shared intelligence.
 Operators can contribute tips, strategies, and feedback to improve the collective experience.

-Every insight strengthens the network and leaves a digital trace of their journey through the system.
+*   **Strengthening the Network**: Every insight shared reinforces the collective intelligence and leaves a digital trace of an operator's journey.
+*   **Active Community**: Engaged operators become part of a living network where knowledge flows and lessons are shared in real time.
+*   **Collaboration as Backbone**: Cooperation isn't just encouraged—it is the driving force behind the evolution of the system.
+*   **Subtle Patterns**: As you interact and contribute, hidden efficiencies and strategies emerge, offering new paths for skilled operators.

 ---